Some results for the wave function at the origin for S-wave levels: Concluding remarks

 \section{Concluding remarks}

-The proofs of the S-wave results presented above are not highly mathematical but rely on the physical meaning of the quantities involved and how they are expected to change physically with energy of the bound state (or $n$) and the reduced mass $\mu$.
-All known soluble examples of ttractive potentials with curvature of the same sign for all $r$ support the results given in the introduction.
+The proofs of the $S$-wave results presented above have appealed to the physical meaning of the quantities involved and how they are expected to change physically with the energy of the bound state (or $n$) and the reduced mass $\mu$.
+All known soluble examples of attractive potentials with curvature of the same sign for all $r$ support the results given in the introduction.
 Such potentials imply that the bound states lie in a single potential well.
 This is important for the physical arguments presented here.
-A potential with more than a single well cannot possbly have cuvature of the same sign everywhere.
-There are lot of solvable potentials for S-waves \cite{GP} without definite curvature for which the results given in the introduction may or may not hold.
-It would be an interesting challenge to find a counter example to the inequalities presented in the introduction.
+A potential with more than a single well cannot possibly have curvature of the same sign everywhere.
+There are lot of solvable potentials for $S$-waves~\cite{GP} without definite curvature for which the results given in the Introduction may or may not hold.
+It would be an interesting challenge to find a counter example to the inequalities presented in this work.